SamruddhiMhatre/Banking-System/README.md

 File description:

-bank.html - UI for bank website using html and css conn.php - php code for connecting database to the server login.php - php code for user login show.php - php code for displaying the database export.php - php code for exporting user data into an excel file
+bank.html - UI for bank website using html and css
+\nconn.php - php code for connecting database to the server
+\nlogin.php - php code for user login
+\nshow.php - php code for displaying the database
+\nexport.php - php code for exporting user data into an excel file
+\n

-To implement edit operations such as insert, delete and update on the user data in the bank database:
+\nTo implement edit operations such as insert, delete and update on the user data in the bank database:
+\n

-insert.php - php code for insertion of attribute values in tables, i.e. inserts user data delete.php - php code for deletion of attribute values in tables, i.e. deletes user data update.php - php code for updation of attribute values in tables, i.e. updates user data
+insert.php - php code for insertion of attribute values in tables, i.e. inserts user data
+\ndelete.php - php code for deletion of attribute values in tables, i.e. deletes user data
+\nupdate.php - php code for updation of attribute values in tables, i.e. updates user data